smitesh-sutaria/edge-desktop-virtualization/tiber/kubevirt_gfx_guide.md

 Refer [Installation](../kubevirt-gfx-sriov/docs/deploy-windows-vm.md#installation) and [Deployment](../kubevirt-gfx-sriov/docs/deploy-windows-vm.md#deployment) section

 > [!Note]
-Once after steps are complete, search and copy the `disk.qcow2` from `/opt/vm/images/win10` which can be later used to boot VM from CDI
+Once after steps are complete, search and copy the `disk.qcow2` or `disk.img` from `/opt/vm/images/win10` which can be later used to boot VM from CDI

 ## 3. Uninstall